 Memorial Sloan Kettering’s world-renowned experts care for children, teens, and young adults who need stem cell and bone marrow transplants.

-MSK was one of the nation’s first transplant centers, and our experts have been leaders in the field ever since.
-We pioneered innovative and effective types of transplants, including transplants from unrelated donors.
-We also developed and introduced several new treatments over the years that have made the process safer and more effective so that children can get back to leading full, healthy lives.
-We tailor treatment to each individual patient, providing the best possible chance for a cure, whether for cancer or other life-threatening illnesses.
+MSK was one of the nation’s first transplant centers.
+Our experts have been leaders in the field ever since.
+We pioneered innovative and effective types of transplants, including transplants from donors who are not related to the patient.
+We also developed and introduced several new treatments over the years that have made the process safer and more effective.
+Our goal is to get children back to leading full, healthy lives.
+We tailor treatment to each individual patient to give them the best possible chance for a cure, whether for cancer or other life-threatening illnesses.

 If your child is in need of a stem cell or bone marrow transplant, you probably have many questions.
-Learning as much as you can about the transplant process can help you feel better prepared to speak with doctors about your next steps, so we’ve compiled this list of FAQs to help get you started.
+Learning as much as you can about the transplant process can help you feel better prepared to speak with doctors about your next steps.
+We’ve compiled this list of FAQs to help get you started.
 If you have any questions, please reach out to us.
 We are here for you and want to help you in any way we can.

-A bone marrow transplant, also known as a stem cell transplant, can be used to treat a number of different cancers or non-cancerous conditions in children.
-Sometimes, a child’s bone marrow — the spongy tissue found inside bones — does not make the correct amounts of blood cells, or there may be a problem with the cells that it makes.
+A bone marrow transplant can be used to treat a number of different cancers or non-cancerous conditions in children.
+It is also known as a stem cell transplant.
+Sometimes, a child’s bone marrow — the spongy tissue found inside the bones — does not make the correct amounts of blood cells.
+Or there may be a problem with the cells that it makes.
 A bone marrow or stem cell transplant can replace your child’s bone marrow with donor stem cells to make it healthy again.Back to top

-Healthy stem cells can be collected from the bone marrow (where they normally reside) or from the bloodstream.
+Healthy stem cells can be collected from the bone marrow (where they normally are found) or from the bloodstream.
 When we collect the healthy stem cells from bone marrow, this is called a bone marrow transplant.
-When we collect the healthy stem cells from the bloodstream, this is referred to as a peripheral blood stem cell transplant.Back to top
+When we collect the healthy stem cells from the bloodstream, this is called a peripheral blood stem cell transplant.Back to top

 Yes.
 Memorial Sloan Kettering’s stem cell transplant program is approved by the Children’s Oncology Group, the National Marrow Donor Program, the Bone Marrow Transplant Clinical Trials Network, the Pediatric Blood and Marrow Transplant Consortium, the Pediatric Immune Deficiency Treatment Consortium, and the Center for International Blood and Marrow Transplant Research.
 The program is certified by the Foundation for Accreditation of Cellular Therapy.Back to top